twitocode/Tantalum/content/University/Year 1/CS 1JC3/Operating System and the Internet.md

 Display consists of a **root window** and other windows and objects within the root window

 GUI events are initiated by mouse or keyboard - are dependent on what the input is focused on.
-- are handled as the
+- are handled as they happen

+Are easy to use but are resource intensive
-## Command-Line Interfaces
+## Command-Line Interfaces (CLI)
+A shell provides a **read-execute-print loop** in which
+1. a comand is typed and is **read**
+2. the command is
 ## Files

 ### File Systems